-Full-time (FT) or part-time (PT) PT - 10 days per year
+Appointed Independent Full-time (FT) or part-time (PT) May 2015 Yes PT - 10 days per year

-Rob served as Chief Financial Officer and Company Secretary of Itaconix plc until the end of August 2018.
+Rob served as Chief Financial Officer and Company Secretary of Itaconix plc until July 2018.
 He joined Itaconix in September 2008 from Renovo Group plc where he spent seven years as Executive Director of Finance and Business Development.
 He began his career at Coopers & Lybrand Deloitte, before moving on to senior transactional roles at Enskilda Securities and senior finance and transactional roles at GlaxoWellcome and GlaxoSmithKline.
 He was also a Governor and a Non-Executive Director of Cheadle Hulme School, Cheshire.